hadley/adv-r/Evaluation.md

 ## Evaluation

-Now we've have the call that represents the subset condition we want, we want to evaluate it in the right context, so that `cyl` is interpreted as `mtcars$cyl`.
+Now that we have the call that represents the subset condition we want, we want to evaluate it in the right context, so that `cyl` is interpreted as `mtcars$cyl`.
 To do this we need the `eval` function:

     eval(quote(cyl), mtcars)
     #  [1] 6 6 4 6 8 6 8 4 4 6 6 8 8 ...